#10: EIGHT GREAT BUDDHIST POETS IN TRANSLATION. “Chinese Buddhism,”

 Burton Watson has written, “produced no Pearl or Paradise Lost, no Dante or Donne.”
 In all the languages of traditional Buddhism there has been a quantity of versified teaching but few people who we would think of—or read voluntarily—as poets.
 There are exceptions, however, available in graceful translations.

----In the poetry of Saigyo, the sense of impermanence is less lacerating, more in tune with the melancholy of so much traditional Japanese verse; the sky, the moon, the trees, the hills have their companionable, sharply observed pleasures.
-Read Mirror for the Moon, New Directions, translated by William R. LaFleur.
+In the poetry of Saigyo, the sense of impermanence is less lacerating, more in tune with the melancholy of so much traditional Japanese verse; the sky, the moon, the trees, the hills have their companionable, sharply observed pleasures.
+Read Awesome Nightfall: The Life, Times and Poetry of Saigyo (Wisdom), by William R. LaFleur, and Saigyo: Poems of a Mountain Home, by Burton Watson (Columbia).
 There is also an excellent selection of Saigyo in Sam Hamill’s collection Dumb Luck (Boa Editions, 2002).

 attractive spirit.
 His work mixes the paradoxical directness of Zen convention with a great expansiveness of feeling: the poems manage to be both wise and delightful.
 He too has been fortunate in his translator: W.S.
 Merwin, working with Soiku Shigematsu, has cast Muso’s verse in Williams-inspired triadic stanzas, and it works beautifully.
 Read Sun at Midnight: Poems and Sermons by Muso Soseki (North Point Press).
 For Muso’s prose, Thomas Cleary’s selection Dream Conversations: On Buddhism and Zen (Shambhala) has now been superseded by a splendid complete translation, Dialogues in a Dream: The Life and Zen Teachings of Muso Soseki, translated by Thomas Yuho Kirchner (Wisdom, 2015).
 Muso’s poems are included in East Window (Copper Canyon Press), a collection of W. S. Merwin’s Asian translations, which is full of good things.
 A rather dry but informative essay on Muso is in Heinrich Dumoulin’s (rather dry but informative) Zen Buddhism: A History, Volume 2: Japan (Macmillan, 1990).